-Financing costs incurred in connection with our credit facility are deferred and amortized using the straight line method over the life of their respective facilities.
+Financing costs incurred in connection with our credit facility and notes are deferred and amortized using the straight line method over the life of the respective facility and debt securities.
 Financing costs incurred in connection with our SBA debentures are deferred and amortized using the effective yield method over the life of the debentures.

-In April 2015, the FASB has issued Accounting Standards Update ("ASU") No. 2015-03, Interest-Imputation of Interest (Subtopic 835-30): Simplifying the Presentation of Debt Issuance Costs ("ASU 2015-03").
-The amendments in this ASU require that debt issuance costs related to a recognized debt liability be presented in the balance sheet as a direct deduction from the carrying amount of that debt liability, consistent with debt discounts.
-The recognition and measurement guidance for debt issuance costs are not affected by the amendments in this ASU.
-The guidance is effective for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2015, and early adoption is allowed, and is to be applied on a retrospective basis.
+ASU 2015-03, Interest-Imputation of Interest (Subtopic 835-30): Simplifying the Presentation of Debt Issuance Costs ("ASU 2015-03") requires that debt issuance costs related to a recognized debt liability be presented in the balance sheet as a direct deduction from the carrying amount of that debt liability, consistent with debt discounts.
 The Company has adopted the provisions of ASU 2015-03 as of February 28, 2015, by reclassifying deferred debt financing costs from within total assets to within total liabilities as a contra-liability.
-The adoption of the provisions of ASU 2015-03 did not materially impact the Company's consolidated financial position or results of operations.
 Prior period amounts were reclassified to conform to the current period presentation.